Interplay of symmetry breaking and deconfinement in 3D quantum vertex models: Simulation details

 \section{Simulation details}

-The Monte Carlo simulation consisted of loop moves implemented as Metropolis updates.
+The Monte Carlo simulation consists of loop moves implemented as Metropolis updates.
 While the plot shown in the main text provides convincing evidence for a transition at $u = 5$ for the octahedral lattice, here we provide further plots to corroborate this.
 In particular, we plot the magnetization as a function of the number of samples (which is proportional to the total number of updates).
 We see that the transition point indeed robustly converges to $u = 5$.
 The results are shown in Fig.~\ref{fig:suppmag}.
+Similar results were seen for the diamond and BCC lattices upon finite size scaling.